-Of the nearly 20,000 actual races, 605 are designated as black type events, with 74 at Group 1 level.
+Of the 19,000 odd actual races, 607 are designated as black type events, with 74 at Group One level.

 With the Australian racing season commencing on 1 August, the vast majority of the black type races are conducted during designated carnivals: commencing with Sydney and Melbourne in August through to November, the Perth Summer Carnival in November/December, Tasmania in January, back to Melbourne and Sydney for their Autumn Carnivals from February to April, Adelaide in May and Brisbane in May/June.

 The most famous of Australia’s carnivals, the Melbourne Spring Carnival has captivated racing fans for 160 years, with its origins dating right back to the inaugural Melbourne Cup in 1861.